lbayerl/symfony-on-swisscomdev/README.md

 php bin/console server:run
 ```

-Open your browser, point it to localhost:8000 et voila!
+Open your browser, point it to `localhost:8000` et voila!

-### Create a Database Service
+### Keep your Data: Create a Database Service

 No real web application is real without a database access.